JamesCalingo/blog/posts/2024-07-30_this_is_fine.md

 Now before we continue, I need to make one quick note: this is not the first time this has happened.

-Around the turn of the millennium, there was an
+Around the turn of the millennium, there was a massive market crash in tech which became known as the "dot-com burst".
+What

-Of course, these types of
+Of course, these types of things happen.

 ## Gotta go back, back to the past